 New Year, Fragmented Me

 I was mad at myself for not learning lessons from years past.
 The letting go.
 The need for streamlining and focus.
 The mindfulness.
 The one small step, blah blah.
-But I had to remind myself that life is a flow and about generally moving in the direction of things improving over large swaths of time.
-A continual sculpting inot the most real version of ourselves, not about perfection or total re-invention.
-Every minute, every hour, every day, every meal, every conversation, every moment is a chance to change something, to improve.
+But I had to remind myself that life is a flow.
+The goal, for me at least, is to generally move in the direction of improving over large swaths of time, not perfection or total re-invention.
+Continual sculpting into the most real version of ourselves.
+Every minute, every hour, every day, every meal, every conversation, every moment is a chance to change something.
+To improve.
 Or maybe sometimes, to just get through the moments.

 Same Me, New View

 So much of this year has been exhausting but joyful.
-It really is incredible witnessing the growth of a person in body and spirit.
-Seeing language come, comprehension increase, the relationship deepen, and to view the world through their fresh no-reading-glasses-required eyes.
+It really is incredible witnessing the growth of a person, your child, in body and spirit.
+The transition from infant to toddler is pretty awesome.
+Seeing language come, comprehension increase, the relationship deepen.
+To view the world through their fresh, no-reading-glasses-required eyes.
 Witnessing their personality reveal itself and the funny little quirks that develop.
-It’s magical (and messy, and overwhelming, and truly amazing).
+It’s magical (and messy, and overwhelming, but truly amazing).
 I am so thankful for this experience every day, in a way that almost hurts and is balanced by the opposing force of fear and anxiety.
-Before having Ollie, a friend said with tears in her eyes that having a child will “break your heart,” and I feel this deeply.
-It breaks it open, expands into the spaces, and the ache of joy and fear are so intense that I sometimes think I won't be able to manage it without some serious pharmaceuticals.

 Fragmented Reality

 I’ve been on a bit of a writing hiatus this year.
 I planned a lot, edited loads, and thought about/worried about the next steps.
-But the writing itself has not found property in my brain or on my computer.
+But the writing itself has not found property in my brain or computer.
 Everything feels fragmented.
-My thoughts, my time, my relationships.
+My thoughts, my time, my relationships, this blog (ha!).
 For years I’ve embraced this concept of letting go, but I never really let go of much.
 I put everything on a list, and when the list gets too long, I store it in the “I’ll get to it someday file” and start a fresh, clean, doable list that quickly becomes equally long and overwhelming and a chore to update.
 And the cycle persists.
-I mutter, “I'm going to put that on the list,” 10 times a day, and it has become my identity in a way that makes me look like a caricature of anxiety.

 How To Cope

 The overwhelm of life right now is real.
 And it seems like everyone I know is feeling it.
-The never-ending lists, combined with dull, freezing weather, a constant cycle of sickness since some time in September, some age-related deterioration in both body and mind and a completely baffling, inhumane, disheartening and frankly abhorrent situation south of the border, are a toxic combination (to add to the methane problems).
-I mean, who would have thought our closest neighbour and ally would suddenly threaten us with economic annexation, fear of conquest, and fear for the stability of the world at large (I mean, we all knew it would be bad.
-But it has become next level).
-It has created an exhaustion and apathy that I’m really struggling to break out of
+The never-ending lists, combined with dull, freezing weather, a constant cycle of sickness since some time in September, some age-related deterioration in both body and mind and a completely baffling, inhumane, and disheartening situation south of the border, are a toxic combination.
+I mean, who would have thought our closest neighbour and ally would suddenly threaten us with economic annexation, fear of conquest, and fear for the world's stability at large (we all knew it would be bad, but I didn't predict the extent of the madness).
+It's left me exhausted and apathetic.So I'm desperately clinging to the things I can to feel more grounded and happy:

 No More "Procrastiplanner"

-So along with all of the other improvements I hope to make this year, this is also the year I Publish my Book.
-More on this later, but this is my accountability check.
-More on that soon!
+Along with all the other gradual improvements I hope to make this year, this is also the year I publish my book.
+More on this later, but this is my accountability check!

-Okay so that’s it for today.
-An hour, piece of carrot cake, and a tea later and I’ve done the small thing I set out to do today.
-Definitely not perfection, but it feels like something in the right direction.
-The next right thing for me today.
+That's it for today.
+An hour, a piece of carrot cake, and a cup of tea later, I’ve done the small thing I set out to do today.
+It's definitely not perfect, but it feels like something in the right direction—the next right thing for me today.

 A reminder to give yourself a break.